 There is no clear, specific provision in this regard.
-The Code of Ethics & Transparency, however, requires members to act in accordance with sound trading practices and in strict compliance with the prevailing legislation.
+The Code of Ethics & Transparency, however, requires members to act in accordance with sound trading practices and in strict compliance

+WWW.ICLG.COM ICLG TO © Published and reproduced with kind permission by Global Legal Group Ltd, London with the prevailing legislation.
 In this regard, members are required to establish the proper measures and monitoring procedures to verify that their associated members abide by the regulations applied to the different activities they perform.